 -Station QR reported to Group/Air Station Port Angeles, WA.

 -A hazardous river bar crossing was required to get into the harbor at La Push, WA.

 -Station QR had a set of stadium-like “bar lights” fixed on James Island next to the bar for night transits.
 In February 1997, they were inoperative after a storm in October 1996 that blew down the power lines supplying them with electricity.

 -Station QR had an Officer of the Day (OOD) which reported to a Senior Duty Officer (SDO).

 -Station QR had a 10-person duty section comprised of ready boat crewmembers, a watchstander, and several additional personnel.

--Sailing vessel GALE RUNNER was transiting from San Francisco, CA to Bremerton, WA with a crew of two.
+-The GALE RUNNER, a 31-foot sailboat (1) was transiting from San Francisco, CA to Bremerton, WA with a crew of two.

 -Dr. Dennis Noble, a retired Coast Guard Senior Chief Petty Officer and notable history author, reported to the station for a few days to stay on board while researching a book he was writing on lifeboat stations.